MCADelaTorre/dieBUGS/README.md

 dieBUGS
 =======

-LEZ kill and find bugs for our friend librarian
+Lez FIND and KILL bugs for our friend librarian and for librarian only.

 Remember PULL then PUSH